 - 1 teaspoon garlic powder

-Place fries in a large bowl and cover with cold water; set aside for about 30 minutes.
+- Place the cut-up potatoes in a large bowl and cover with cold water; set aside for about 30 minutes.

-Evenly lay the potato fries on previously prepared baking sheet.
+- Evenly arrange the potato fries on the foil-lined baking sheet.